AngleProtocol/angle-docs/concepts/hedging-agents/README.md

 The total amount hedged by HAs for a given collateral/stablecoin pair is hence the sum of the product between the amount committed by HAs and their entry price: it is a measure of how much stablecoins issued are backed and insured.

-This quantity is compared to the amount of collateral needed by the protocol to pay back users in case they all want to burn their stablecoins.
-It is expressed in stablecoins.
-HAs are able to hedge a fraction of this quantity (close to 100%): this is called the `target hedge amount` .
+This quantity is compared to the amount of collateral `in stablecoin value` needed by the protocol to pay back users in case they all want to burn their stablecoins.
+For example, if a user brings 1 wETH to mint 2000 agUSD, and another one burns 1000 agUSD, the amount to hedge is 1000 USD of wETH.
+HAs are able to hedge a fraction of this quantity (close to 100%): this is called the target hedge amount .

 The heding ratio of the protocol for a given stablecoin/collateral pair is hence defined as:

 $$
-\texttt{hedging ratio} = \frac{\texttt{HAs stablecoin hedge amount}}{\texttt{target hedge amount in stablecoin value}}
+\texttt{Hedging Ratio} = \frac{\texttt{HAs stablecoin hedge amount}}{\texttt{Target hedge amount in stablecoin value}}
 $$

 ## 🏢 Insurance of the Protocol Against Collateral Volatility

-Above was explained how each HA helps to insure the protocol always have enough collateral to pay back users burning stablecoins.
-Here we explain in a more imaged way how that clearly works in case of a price increase or decrease of the collateral.
+Here we explain in a more imaged way how the protocol can always have enough collateral to pay back users burning stablecoins in case of price changes of the collateral.

 If HAs have a 6x leverage and back all the collateral in the protocol that was used to issue stablecoins: